The state of virtual makeup try-on apps

 Social media integration

 Connecting your app to Instagram, Snapchat, Facebook, or other social media.
-On the one hand, this could improve user experience by letting people log in with their social accounts.
+On the one hand, this could improve the user experience by letting people log in with their social accounts.
 On the other hand, this could allow you to harness the virality of virtual makeup try-on: imagine people applying your products and sharing them on their profiles or asking for advice on which look to choose.

 This term means “integrating game elements into non-game environments”.
 Gamification has long been popular as a feature to improve user engagement and retention regardless of the domain it is used in.
 The most common ways it is implemented are points and leaderboards.